cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 After the podcast, I emailed Rhonda to get her “take” on the show.
 Usually, we focus on specific techniques our podcast fans might want to learn.
 But this time, we just kind of were “hanging out” together, so I was concerned and feeling a bit self-critical.
 I was also concerned that I may have sounded like a loony at times on the show, since my personal story was perhaps over the top.

 Here’s how Rhonda replied:

-<p style="padding-left: 30px;">Hi David,
+Hi David,

-<p style="padding-left: 30px;">As I was listening to the Steve podcast, it struck me that it was really friends talking, getting to know each other, sharing stories and joking around and being serious sometimes.
+As I was listening to the Steve podcast, it struck me that it was really friends talking, getting to know each other, sharing stories and joking around and being serious sometimes.
 That's why I thought it was really lovely.

-<p style="padding-left: 30px;">I listened to Steve's podcast after dinner.
+I listened to Steve's podcast after dinner.
 I loved it!

-<p style="padding-left: 30px;">You are so charming, and tell sweet stories that open up your life to the listener.
+You are so charming, and tell sweet stories that open up your life to the listener.
 I think everyone will love how endearing you are.

-<p style="padding-left: 30px;">Steve was articulate, vulnerable and open.
+Steve was articulate, vulnerable and open.
 While it's not an episode where you are teaching anything specific, it is a lovely podcast and I think regular listeners will love the opportunity to get to know you.

-<p style="padding-left: 30px;">Rhonda
+Rhonda

 So, let us know what you think!